- Ms Jane Asanti who is expecting soon has been banking her money to buy clothes, basins and other essentials for the child

 But luck came to her way when OXFAM established both solar pump and a generator at Zone 2 in order to help pump water.
 After she applied for the job, she was taken although she had a qualification as a Secretary.
 She had advantage because she worked with South Sudan Relief Commission in South Sudan before fleeing to Uganda.

 “Before this work, children used to complain of only eating beans.
 At least the Shs 450,000 which I earn monthly has enabled me to prepare for my baby during delivery, pay school fees, buy clothes, meat, fish, and save in the bank for the future of my family.
-Although it is difficult to work always with the condition of pregnancy I am in now, I am happy that my colleague helps me to do the harder jobs,” she said.
+Although it is difficult to work always with the condition of pregnancy I am in now, I am happy that my colleague helps me to do the harder jobs.”

 Being a Pump Attendant, she is now able to make minor repairs if the generator develops a technical glitch.
 Many of the South Sudan refugees are being encouraged to take up job opportunities provided by the humanitarian organisations.